 How do employees talk about your company online?

 Your employees talk about their work to friends and family.
-A majority of adults have social media profiles, thus there is a good chance they talk about work online too.
+A majority of adults have social media profiles.
+There is a good chance they talk about work online too.
 What is the story they tell about your brand?

-As a leader in small business, how can you create experiences or moments at work they want to talk about?
+As a leader, how can you create experiences or moments at work they want to talk about?

 Here are ideas to encourage employees as brand ambassadors.